ldimbe20/Sketchbook-server/README.md

 ## APPLICATION OVERVIEW:
-Sketchbook is an application designed for artists to showcase thier work and get feedback.
+Sketchbook is an application designed for artists to showcase their work and get feedback.
 I was inspired to create this application when I was trying to learn to use watercolor paints.
 I really wanted a resource to get feedback on the pieces I created so ended up creating Sketchbook to do just that.

 ## PRIMARY FEATURES:
 The user can register and login with an email and a password.